Introduction

 Purpose

 HRSA uses the Health Center Program Compliance Manual (“Compliance Manual”) to determine whether health centers have demonstrated compliance with the statutory and regulatory requirements of the Health Center Program.
-The Health Center Program Site Visit Protocol (SVP) is based on the Compliance Manual and is the tool for assessing compliance with Health Center Program requirements during OSVs and look-alike initial designation (ID) site visits.
-The SVP uses standard and transparent methodologies to provide HRSA with information to monitor health center compliance.
-The SVP also includes a section to document promising practices.
+The Health Center Program Site Visit Protocol (SVP) is based on the Compliance Manual and adds standard and transparent methodologies for assessing compliance with Health Center Program requirements during OSVs and look-alike initial designation (ID) site visits.
+The SVP includes the same compliance elements as those in the Compliance Manual.2

 During a site visit, at the health center’s request, the site visit team may share recommendations or limited technical assistance on areas of health center operations that are outside the scope of the compliance review.
 Such recommendations or technical assistance information will not be included in the final site visit report.